 Remicade is available in vial form.

-The FDA-approved label for Remicade lists common side effects including headache, cold and flu symptoms, abdominal pain, and infusion reactions.
+The FDA-approved label for Remicade lists common side effects including – infections (e.g. upper respiratory, sinusitis, and pharyngitis), infusion-related reactions, headache, and abdominal pain.

 For more details about this treatment, visit: